This post may contain affiliate links. Please read my disclosure.

 What is Hollandaise Sauce?

 It's basically just an emulsion of egg yolks (much like mayonnaise) and butter made with a touch of lemon juice.
-Classic recipes call for whisking it in a double boiler, but I find using a blender much easier and less time consuming.
+Classic recipes call for whisking it in a double boiler, but I find using a blender (or cooking it sous vide) much easier and less time consuming.

 Step By Step Instructions

-Place your egg yolk, cayenne pepper, salt and lemon juice in the blender and puree about 30 seconds.
+Place your egg yolk, cayenne pepper, salt and lemon juice in a large measuring cup or wide mouth canning jar (make sure your immersion blender will fit inside).

 Serve immediately.
 Unfortunately, hollandaise doesn't last long, so it's best to serve it right away.